SergiuTeanc/Telegram-shop/README.md

 # Telegram shop
-This is an example Telegram shop bot. this is a fairly simple template, but at the same time it is quite effective for selling something directly in a telegram
+This is an example Telegram shop bot. this is a fairly simple template, but at the same time it is quite effective for selling something directly in the telegram
 ## Example:
 ### admin pov
 ![](assets/admin_pov.gif)